suffolklibraries/lgc/content/collections/events/streets-with-attitude-workshops.md

     content:
       -
         type: text
-        text: 'This project is a series of exciting workshops for anyone on wheels;' -
+        text: 'This project is a series of exciting workshops for anyone on wheels; skateboarders, roller skaters, BMXers and wheelchair users.
+This is an opportunity for creative collaboration and immersion into the possibilities of the world on wheels.
+This project is led by Dulce Duca an actress and circus artist for the last 17 years, originally from Portugal, she is based in Great Yarmouth, East Anglia’s original Circus Capital.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'skateboarders, roller skaters, BMXers and wheelchair users.
-This is an opportunity for creative' -
-    type: paragraph
-    content:
+        text: 'Free workshops will take place from 4-8pm on Monday 30th of May to Friday the 3rd of June in the RW Paul''s Building on St. Peters Dock, Bridge Street, Ipswich IP4 1BF.
+Workshops are open to anyone willing to be creative on wheels, ages 12+.
+For registration and more info contact Dulce by email '
       -
         type: text
-        text: 'collaboration and immersion into the possibilities of the world on wheels.
-This project is led by' -
-    type: paragraph
-    content:
+        marks:
           -
+            type: link
+            attrs:
+              href: 'mailto:dulceduca.dif@gmail.com'
+              rel: null
+              target: _blank
+              title: null
+        text: dulceduca.dif@gmail.com
+      -
         type: text
-        text: 'Dulce Duca an actress and circus artist for the last 17 years, originally from Portugal, she is' -
-    type: paragraph
-    content:
+        text: ' or phone '
       -
         type: text
-        text: 'based in Great Yarmouth, East Anglia’s original Circus Capital.'
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'tel:07523243654'
+              rel: null
+              target: _blank
+              title: null
+        text: '07523243654'
+      -
+        type: text
+        text: .
   -
     type: heading
     attrs: